BarryClarke/Testing/README.md

 3. Analysing the data set
     - 3.1 Analysis of each individual specie
     - 3.2 Comparison of species for each individual attribute
+    - 3.3 Comparison of species for dimensional ratios
 4. Final Thoughts
 5. References